mollyim/mollysocket/INSTALL.md

 cd
 ```

-Install mollysocket using cargo: `cargo install mollysocket`.

-Link the executable for ease of use `ln -s /opt/mollysocket/.cargo/bin/mollysocket /opt/mollysocket/ms`.

-Run `MOLLY_CONF=/opt/mollysocket/prod.toml /opt/mollysocket/ms c l` once to create the config file and remove `mollysocket.db`, it will be recreated later.
-This is to ensure it will have the correct permissions with the service.
+#### Install the binary

+You have 2 solutions to install the binary.

+1. Use an already compiled binary: <https://github.com/mollyim/mollysocket/releases/>.
+To follow the systemd service, and for ease of use, link the executable (replace with the right version of the binary): `ln -s /opt/mollysocket/mollysocket-amd64-1.2.0 /opt/mollysocket/ms`

+2. Use cargo.
+This method allows you to use cargo to maintain mollysocket up to date.
+First of all, you need to [install cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) (you need at least version 1.59).
+Then, install mollysocket using cargo: `cargo install mollysocket`. *You probably need to install some system packages, like libssl-dev libsqlite3-dev*.
+To follow the systemd service, and for ease of use, link the executable: `ln -s /opt/mollysocket/.cargo/bin/mollysocket /opt/mollysocket/ms`.

+#### Prepare the config file

+Download a sample of the config file: `wget -O /opt/mollysocket/prod.toml https://github.com/mollyim/mollysocket/raw/main/config-sample.toml`.

+#### Done

 Switch back to your usual account: `exit`.

 ## App configuration

-In `/opt/mollysocket/prod.toml`, replace the `allowed_endpoints` with `allowed_endpoints = ['*']`.
-You will be able to set something more restrictive after your phone registration.

-*If you host your own Push server*, then explicitly add it to the allowed endpoints `allowed_endpoints = ['*', 'https://push.mydomain.tld']` (remove `'*'` if you will use your push server only).
+*If you host your own Push server*, then explicitly add it to the allowed endpoints.
+In `/opt/mollysocket/prod.toml`, edit `allowed_endpoints = ['*', 'https://push.mydomain.tld']` (remove `'*'` if you will use your push server only).

-Change the path for the `db = '/opt/mollysocket/mollysocket.db'`.

 ## Install systemd service